isomerpages/isomerpages-govtech/media/media-releases/_posts/2016-09-01-introducing-corppass-for-businesses-and-other-entities-to-transact-online-with-the-government.md

 ---
-layout: post
-title:  "Introducing CorpPass for Businesses and other Entities to Transact online with the Government"
+title: 'Introducing CorpPass for Businesses and other Entities to Transact online with the Government'
 permalink: /media/media-releases/introducing-corppass-for-businesses-and-other-entities-to-transact-online-with-the-government
-date: 2016-09-01
+date: 2016-09-01T00:00:00.000Z

 ---

 The Infocomm Development Authority of Singapore (IDA) <sup>[1]</sup> announced today that Singapore Corporate Access (CorpPass) will be launched on 15 September 2016.
 CorpPass will be a new corporate digital identity for businesses and other entities (such as non-profit organisations and associations) to transact with Government agencies online.

 Businesses currently conduct business transactions through multiple digital identities such as SingPass and EASY <sup>[2]</sup>.
 Having a single corporate digital identity will increase convenience for users who transact with multiple government agencies as they no longer need to handle multiple login IDs.
 CorpPass will also allow businesses to have greater control, as they will be able to grant and manage employees’ access to Government digital services.